This guide has been updated for the Shadowlands.

 - The racial abilities, usually active, that provide either extra mobility or extra crowd control.

-- Mobility: Rocket Jump for Goblins, Darkflight for Worgen, Spatial Rift for Void Elves
+- Extra Mobility: Rocket Jump for Goblins, Darkflight for Worgen, Spatial Rift for Void Elves

-- CC: Warstomp for Tauren, Quaking Palm for Pandaren, Haymaker for Kul’tirans
+- Extra CC: Warstomp for Tauren, Quaking Palm for Pandaren, Haymaker for Kul’tirans

 - Both: Bull Rush for Highmountain Tauren.

-- Other: Arcane Torrent for Blood Elves as an aoe offensive dispel.
-Light’s Reckoning/Light’s Judgment for Lightforged Draenei to deal a burst of damage after death/before death.
+- Light’s Reckoning/Light’s Judgment for Lightforged Draenei to deal a burst of damage after death/before death.

-Note that for the crowd control removal abilities, most of them share cooldowns with the activated Gladiator’s Medallion PVP Talent mentioned later in the guide.
-In addition, the Orc racial Hardiness does not stack with the Relentless PVP Talent.
+As an aside, in Shadowlands, the PVP talents for removing crowd control have been reverted back to being actual trinkets.
+This should, in theory, remove the need to acquire PVE trinkets to stand a chance in PVP, but that depends on tuning.
+For the crowd control removal racial abilities, most of them share cooldowns with the activated Gladiator’s Medallion PVP Trinket mentioned later in the guide.
+In addition, the Orc racial Hardiness does not stack with the Relentless PVP Trinket.

 As a general note, if you plan on making a fresh character to do PVP, the racial abilities is something to keep in mind.
 However, they aren’t as crucial as they may sound until the higher ratings of arenas.
-Think 1800 rating or higher, where the enemy team might start playing around an extra cc, stun, burst of damage or burst of healing.
+The same goes for what class you’re playing, where if you’re just looking to get your feet wet, you’re fine to go with what you find most interesting or what you’re most comfortable on.
+Think 1800 rating or higher, where the enemy team might start playing around an extra cc, stun, burst of damage or burst of healing or take advantage of the differences between certain classes.

 When it comes to what races to go for, you also need to keep in mind of what your class is weak against, what it is lacking in its general toolkit or what it can combo with.